Works in Progress

 Beyond Alexandria (Note on Homer and Virgil at bottom of linked page.)

-As of January 25, 2010, I’ve completed the rough draft through the Ninth Book, of the projected Twelve Books.
+As of January 25, 2010, I’ve completed the rough draft through Book IX, of the projected twelve books.
 After two years of actively writing, I’m finding the mundane necessities of life are constantly intervening too much.
 Given mildly declining health in my mid-fifties, momento mori, I’ve decided, acknowledging the different offices of human nature, to try to remedy the situation, following the example also set by poets of the past, by seeking a Patron who understands the cultural importance of an epic and the reciprocity inherent in a dedication.
 Times Literary Supplement, January 29, February 5, February 12, and February 19, 2010.
 The New York Review of Books, March 11, March 25, 2010:

 Patron Sought.
 In the tradition of Maecenas and Can Grande della Scala,